matthiasprobst/h5RDMtoolbox/README.md

 ### 2. Collecting

 - Fill an HDF5 file with the required data and mandatory metadata
-- Data may come various sources, e.g. from a measurement, a simulation or a database
+- Data may come in various sources, e.g. from a measurement, a simulation or a database
 - HDF5 is best for multidimensional data, but can also be used for 1D data
 - When writing the HDF5 files, the convention is automatically validating the metadata input, which are the attributes or the datasets and groups